jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   .. code-block:: python

-    AttributeError: module 'src.list_comprehensions' has no attribute 'for_loop'
+    AttributeError: module 'src.list_comprehensions' has no attribute 'a_for_loop'

 * I add it to the list of Exceptions_ encountered